 Butterfly farming is exciting and fun.
 It is also hard work.

-Shady Oak Butterfly Farm has hosted guests from 13 different countries have at our butterfly farming seminars and internships.
+Shady Oak Butterfly Farm has had the honor of hosting guests from 13 different countries at our butterfly farming seminars and internships.

 Topics and activities covered in our seminar programs: